A0i-Noel/CSE212FinalProject/1-queue.md

 return value
 ```

+### Insert and Remove

+### _Circular Queue (Advanced)_

 ### Best Usage
-Queue is good for the operation which does not need to or cannot be processed immediatly, but have to be processed in FIFO order.
+Queue is good for the operation which does not need to or cannot be processed immediately, but have to be processed in FIFO order.
 <br />
 ![](Assets/Queue/QueueImage.jpeg)
 <br />